koficodes/koficodes.github.io/_posts/2017-12-13-what-is-data-a-beginners-guide.md

 ---
 title: 'What is Data: A beginners guide'
-excerpt: "Data is everywhere and its on the rise, But what do we mean when we say data?"
+excerpt: "Data is everywhere and its on the rise, but what do we mean when we say data?"
 comments: true
 categories:
   - Data science